cyanidesugar/maptoposterwebapp/README.md

 # Webapp Version
 Access it through [here](https://cyanidesugarsmapstudio.streamlit.app/).

 If the map freezes during generation, lower the distance setting.
+I'm sure there are bugs to squash still, and if the map isn't generating as expected, please try the desktop version.

 # City Map Poster Generator